Mapping the interaction between science and misinformation in COVID-19 tweets: Results

 \subsection{Characterising publications}

-To deepen our understanding of the interaction between science and unreliable sources, we now explore the scientific publications in more detail.
+To deepen our understanding of the interaction between science and unreliable sources, we now explore the scientific publications mentioned in tweets in more detail.
 Specifically, we select a subset of publications shared by at least $100$ unique users, resulting in a total of $7,905$ publications.
 For each publication, we calculate the proportion of users who also disseminated unreliable content, capturing the extent to which each publication is shared by unreliable users.
-The median value of this distribution is $76.1\%$, which we used as a threshold to partition this data set into two equally sized groups: i) publications with a percentage of unreliable users below the median, therefore articles shared predominantly by {\it reliable users}, which we term the reliably used publications, and ii) publications with a percentage above the median, thus articles shared predominantly by {\it unreliable users}, which we term the unreliably used publications.
+The median value of this distribution is $76.11\%$, which we used as a threshold to partition this data set into two equally sized groups: i) publications with a percentage of unreliable users below the median, therefore articles shared predominantly by {\it reliable users}, which we term the reliably used publications, and ii) publications with a percentage above the median, thus articles shared predominantly by {\it unreliable users}, which we term the unreliably used publications.

-As shown in Table~\ref{table:statistics_dois}, we find that unreliably used publications tend to be published more often in open-access sources ($93.6\%$ vs. $91.9\%$) and pre-print repositories ($17.2\%$ vs $10.1\%$).
-More generally, the journal impact of unreliably used publications tends to be lower (journal impact $61$ vs $90$, normalized journal impact $3.3$ vs $4.7$).
-Similarly, the citation impact of unreliably used publications tends to be lower (mean citations $370$ vs $108$, mean normalized citations $5.5$ vs $11.7$).
+As shown in Table~\ref{table:statistics_dois}, we find that unreliably used publications tend to be published more often in open-access sources ($93.65\%$ vs. $91.94\%$) and preprint repositories ($17.21\%$ vs $10.03\%$).
+More generally, the journal impact of unreliably used publications tends to be lower (journal impact $61.65$ vs $90.31$, normalised journal impact $3.29$ vs $4.73$).
+Similarly, the citation impact of unreliably used publications tends to be lower (mean citations $107.69$ vs $370.12$, mean normalised citations $5.50$ vs $11.67$).